mishal1/Github-Report/README.md

 Week 6 at Makers Academy.

 ##Context
-The final version of the weeks challenge.
-The task was to produce a rock, paper, scissors, lizard, spock game on Heroku.
-Our verison was a superhero game against a computer that makes a random choice.
-Built on a simple Sinatra server and backend tested in Jasmine.
-Built while pair-programming with Izzy Markwick.
+Create a program that uses the Github API to scrape repos and measure progress through the Makers course.
+Built while pair-programming with [Alan Bridger](https://github.com/abridger).

 ##Learning Objectives
 - Javascript